Ad Space — Top Banner

 F = mv² / r

-Centripetal force is the inward force required to keep an object moving in a circular path.
-Without this force, the object would fly off in a straight line (Newton's first law).
+Centripetal force is the net inward force that keeps an object moving in a circular path.
+Without this force, an object would fly off in a straight line due to inertia, following Newton's first law.

 Variables